The Ultimate Big Bend Adventure

 • Meet your guides in the vibrant border city of El Paso as we set out to retrace the old San Antonio-El Paso Road through the rugged Trans-Pecos region to Fort Davis.
 There we explore Fort Davis National Historic Site, one of the best surviving examples of a frontier military post in the Southwest.
 Learn about the fort’s history and the “Buffalo Soldiers,” the first African Americans to serve in the US Armed Forces during peacetime, then join us for a warm-up hike on the scenic trails in the Davis Mountains overlooking the fort.

 • We travel another historic route today, the legendary Comanche Trail through Persimmon Gap, now the northern entrance to Big Bend National Park.
-Shortly inside the park’s massive 801,200-acre boundary, we begin with a hike into Dog Canyon, an often-overlooked gem that is a perfect inauguration to both Chihuahuan desert ecology and the dramatic canyon geology of the Big Bend.
+Shortly inside the park’s massive 801,200-acre boundary, we begin with a hike into Persimmon Gap Draw, an often-overlooked gem that is a perfect inauguration to both Chihuahuan desert ecology and the dramatic canyon geology of the Big Bend, including the oldest exposed formations in the park.
 Then it’s on to the Fossil Discovery Exhibit and “PJ,” the Panther Junction Visitor Center, both essential attractions in our Big Bend playbook.
-We’ll round out the day with another perennial favorite, the hike to the amazing balanced rock at Grapevine Hills.
+Next, traveling the Ross Maxwell Scenic Drive, our afternoon hike on Burro Mesa is a Chihuahuan Desert classic through a series of narrow gorges leading to a dramatic pour-off.

 • All things must (El) Paso.
 Today we travel the Texas Mountain Trail back to El Paso, but not without a couple of unique detours that only West Texas can provide.
-Our first stop is in Alpine, where we take one final hike in the hills overlooking the city and nearby mountains to a very unusual vantage point.
-Then after a gander at Alpine’s famed murals, it’s on to Marfa where Texas ranching life and the New York art world collide.
-Following a brief glimpse at what makes Marfa marvelous and a tasty lunch at a local Marfa favorite, we transfer to El Paso with a planned arrival time of 4:00pm.
+This morning we explore another secret treasure of Big Bend National Park on our hike at Indian Head Mountain.
+Marvel at ancient petroglyphs, pictographs, and other remnants of the Big Bend’s early inhabitants, hidden amongst the mountain’s striking volcanic formations.
+Then after traveling back to Alpine for a scrumptious lunch at a favorite eatery, it’s on to Marfa where we’ll discover the iconic cultural phenomena that is Marfa itself – where West Texas ranching life and modern art collide – on a walking tour at the world famous Chinati Foundation founded by minimalist art icon Donald Judd.
+Following this brief glimpse at what makes Marfa marvelous, we transfer to El Paso with a planned arrival time of 5:00pm.
 Breakfast and lunch included.